-On March 15, 2023, Interfor released its sixth annual Sustainability Report, which provides detailed information on the Company's commitments and actions, including a number of new targets, enhanced metrics and how we support and contributed to the UN Sustainable Development Goals.
-The report also includes details on Interfor's practices and disclosures as recommended by the Task Force on Climate-related Financial Disclosures.
-Sustainability is at the core of Interfor's culture and integrated within its strategy, and the targets set represent an ongoing commitment to take strong action to enhance performance.
+Our annual Sustainability Report provides detailed information on the Company's commitments and actions, including progress against key targets and enhanced metrics.
+The report also includes details on Interfor's practices and disclosures as recommended by the the Task Force on Climate-related Financial Disclosure (TCFD).
+In 2024, Interfor contracted ERM CVS to conduct independent limited assurance on our Scope 1 and 2 greenhouse gas emissions for the 2021 and 2024 reporting years and that work is still in progress.
+Sustainability is at the core of Interfor's culture and integrated within its strategy, and the targets we pursue represent an ongoing commitment to improving performance.

-Additional information about our environmental work and third party certification is available on our website at www.interfor.com and in our sustainability report at https://interfor.com/sustainability.
+Additional information about our environmental work and third party certification is available on our website at www.interfor.com/sustainability.